paul-jewell/docs/docs/projects/zoe.md

 Compile with `gcc -Wall -o modreset modreset.c -lwiringPi` and run to reset the module.

-It is a good idea to return the programming jumpers back to the "OFF" position after programming the module.
+It is a good idea to return the programming jumpers back to the "OFF" position after programming the module for the normal operation of the device.
+We don't want stray GPIO toggles interfering with the operation of the module.

 ## Programming the radio (using CC-DEBUGGER)

+If you happen to have a CC-DEBUGGER and a TagConnect TC2050-IDC-NL cable handy, you are in luck!
+Just plug in the TagConnect IDC end to the CC-DEBUGGER and hold the pogo-pin end on the contact pads on zoe while you program the board.
+No adapters necessary, it's just a straight connection!

 ## Using the RTC